shiyuzhe/ListDemo/README.md

 # ListDemo

- - bingding:a simple dataBinding demo used kotlin
+ - master:a simple dataBinding demo used kotlin
  - paging: